(1)

 Motion Designer: Chin-Wen Hsu, Xinyuan(Caesar) Li

-"And the Word was God(神)" is an exhibition at Run Artist Run for Melbourne Design Week 2024.
-It explores the evolution and transformation of language through the lens of three Chinese Australian artists.
+Exhibited at Run Artist Run studio for Melbourne Design Week 2024, "And the Word was God(神)" explores the evolution and transformation of language through the lens of three Chinese Australian artists.
 The exhibition delves into how language connects the past, present and future, highlighting the vibrant exchange between different cultures in Australia.
-Audiences are invited to reflect on their own linguistic experiences, promoting dialogue and understanding. |
+Audiences are invited to reflect on their own linguistic experiences, promoting dialogue and understanding.

-The design highlights the intercultural hybridity between Mandarin and Latin texts through the word "God" and its interpretations in Mandarin, each bearing unique cultural connotations.
-The concept of 'God' is expressed through three Chinese characters, including "神" (God), "佛" (Buddhism), and "道" (Taoism which signifies supreme power).
+To capture such nuances, in the poster, the concept of “God” is expressed through three Chinese characters, including "神" (God), "佛" (Buddhism), and "道" (Taoism which signifies supreme power).
 By combining these characters, a new character is created to encapsulate the essence of these meanings, symbolising the intricate nature of intercultural translation.
-Using fluidity, blending, and repetition to symbolise how language can unify or divide, this innovative character invites viewers to appreciate the profound impact of communication on human connections. |
+Using fluidity, blending, and repetition to symbolise how language can unify or divide, this innovative character invites viewers to appreciate the profound impact of communication on human connections.

 (3)